Minnesota vs. Bowling Green NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Minnesota and its opponents have scored at least 50.5 points -- this matchup's point total -- just two times this season.
+- Minnesota and its opponents have scored at least 51 points only two times this year.

-- Bowling Green and its opponents have not yet combined to score more than 50.5 points in a game this season.
+- Bowling Green's games have yet to go over 51 points this season.

-- Saturday's total is 2.5 points higher than the combined 48 PPG average of the two teams.
+- The two teams combine to score 48 points per game, three less than the total in this contest.

-- These two squads combine to allow 47 points per game, 3.5 fewer than this contest's over/under.
+- These two squads combine to allow 47 points per game, four fewer than this contest's over/under.

-- The average total in Golden Gophers games this season is 56.5, six points more than Saturday's over/under of 50.5.
+- The average total in Golden Gophers games this season is 56.5, 5.5 points more than Saturday's over/under of 51.

 Minnesota Stats and Trends

-- Minnesota's games this year have eclipsed the over/under two times in three opportunities (66.7%).
+- Minnesota's games this year have hit the over on two of three set point totals (66.7%).

-- Minnesota is 1-2 against the spread and 2-1 overall this season when the team records more than 23.3 points.
+- Minnesota is 1-2 against the spread and 2-1 overall in games when it scores more than 23.3 points.

-- When Minnesota amasses over 349 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that Minnesota amasses over 349 yards, the team is 1-1 against the spread and 1-1 overall.

 - The Golden Gophers have turned the ball over two times this season, three fewer than the Falcons have forced (5).